microsoft/terraform-provider-azuredevops/website/docs/r/variable_group.html.markdown

 _Note that for secret variables, the import command retrieve blank value in the tfstate._

 ## PAT Permissions Required

+~> **Note** After upgrading the API to v6, creating Variable Group linked to Key Vault requires full access permission or you wil get a 401 error.

 - **Variable Groups**: Read, Create, & Manage
 - **Build**: Read & execute